varunkumar/camlio/README.md

 # Camlio

 Experiments with real-time video processing https://camlio.live.
-This was a hack built at [Arcesium](https://arcesium.com) Hackathon 2019.
+This was a hack built at [Arcesium](https://arcesium.com) Hackathon 2019 in 24 hrs.
 Camlio is a Bluejeans client that uses real-time video processing techniques to enhance 'work from home' experience.

+## How to try this out?

+- You need to start the core engine using the instructions [here](core/README.md)
+- BlueJeans API / SDK doesn't support CORS.
+Hence, web client needs to be accessed by disabling web security.
+- Open Chrome by disabling web security.
+Go to https://camlio.live to start your Bluejeans session

 ## Features Provided
 - Professional immersive experience with hologram projection